 Leading from the Middle delivers an insightful and practical guide for the backbone of an organization: those who have a boss and are a boss and must lead from the messy middle.
 Accomplished author and former P&G executive, Scott Mautz walks readers through the unique challenges facing these managers, and the mindset and skillset necessary for influencing what happens across the organization.
 You’ll learn the winning mindset of the best middle managers and how to develop the most important skills necessary for managing from the middle.

 As the calendar flips to 2022, keep your eyes open – our editors have already identified some great books that we’ll be summarizing in the next year.
 Alternatively, you can always look back and see which titles we’ve summarized in the past.
 Happy Reading!

 Soundview subscribers get 4- to 8-page summaries of the key concepts in best-selling business books (like the books listed above) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Sign up for a free trial now.
+Sign up today and save 15%.